wtxszyez/1123/Atoms/com.wesuckless.ReactorDocs/Docs/ReactorDocs/Creating-Environment-Variables.md

 ### <a name="reactor-debug-collections"></a>Reactor Debug Collections ###

-The `REACTOR_DEBUG_Collections` environment variable can be set to true while you are developing and testing atoms that use the Reactor Collections category.
+The `REACTOR_DEBUG_COLLECTIONS` environment variable can be set to true while you are developing and testing atoms that use the Reactor Collections category.

-`REACTOR_DEBUG_Collections=true`
+`REACTOR_DEBUG_COLLECTIONS=true`

 ### <a name="reactor-branch"></a>Reactor Branch ###